Alfred Hugenberg: DNVP losses and rise of the Nazis

-When the Reichstag met on 12 September 1932, Papen was defeated by the most overwhelming motion of no confidence ever in German history with 512 MdRs voting for the motion while only 42 MdRs voted against.
-At Papen's request, Hindenburg dissolved the Reichstag for new election rather allowing another government to be formed, and in the ensuring election campaign, Hugenberg took a strongly anti-Nazi line, portraying Hitler as irresponsible and dangerous.
+When the Reichstag met on 12 September 1932, Papen was defeated by the most overwhelming motion of no confidence ever in German history with 512 Reichstag members voting for the motion while only 42 voted against.
+At Papen's request, Hindenburg dissolved the Reichstag for new elections rather than allowing another government to be formed, and in the ensuing election campaign, Hugenberg took a strongly anti-Nazi line, portraying Hitler as irresponsible and dangerous.
 Hugenberg presented him as the foremost supporter of the Papen government, and the Hugenberg newspapers launched a sustained line of attack on the Nazis as opportunists who were willing to take Hugenberg's money, but not his guidance.
-During the election, Hugenberg came under pressure to resign from within his party and from many of the industrialists with Hugo Stinnes in a letter of 19 September 1932 stating: "Hugenberg is certainly right, but he cannot inspire enthusiasm and that's what it's all about".
+During the election, Hugenberg came under pressure to resign from within his party and from many of the industrialists, with Hugo Stinnes in a letter of 19 September 1932 stating: "Hugenberg is certainly right, but he cannot inspire enthusiasm and that's what it's all about."

-Hugenberg's party had experienced a growth in support at the November 1932 election at the expense of the Nazis.
-Hugenberg once again declared his support for Papen's "presidential" government and advised Hindenburg: "I have not found to be very loyal to agreements; his whole manner of handling political affairs makes it very difficult to be able to entrust Hitler with political leadership.
-I would have very grave reservations against this".
-In December 1932, Hugenberg drew up a plans for a "presidential government" to be headed by the popular mayor of Leipzig, Carl Goerdeler, in which he was to act as "economic dictator.
-As part of his plans, Hugenberg drew up a list of 13 "Urgent Measures" to impose totalitarian control with all opposition to be considered treason, censorship to be imposed, strikes made illegal, and the police to be given power to take people into "protective custody" without charges.
+Hugenberg's party had experienced a growth in support in the November 1932 election at the expense of the Nazis.
+Hugenberg once again declared his support for Papen's presidential government and advised Hindenburg: "I have not found Hitler to be very loyal to agreements; his whole manner of handling political affairs makes it very difficult to be able to entrust Hitler with political leadership.
+I would have very grave reservations against this."
+In December 1932, Hugenberg drew up plans for a presidential government to be headed by the popular mayor of Leipzig, Carl Goerdeler, in which Hugenberg was to act as "economic dictator".
+As part of his plans, Hugenberg drew up a list of 13 "Urgent Measures" to impose totalitarian control, with all opposition to be considered treason, censorship to be imposed, strikes made illegal, and the police to be given power to take people into "protective custody" without charges.
 At the same time, Hugenberg wrote Hitler a letter suggesting that the Nazis take part as cabinet ministers in this proposed government.
 At a secret meeting between Hugenberg and Hitler, a reconciliation of sorts was agreed upon.
 Hugenberg hoped to harness the Nazis for his own ends once again, and as such he dropped his attacks on them for the campaign for the March 1933 election.

 Hitler's rise to power

+Negotiations with Papen and Hitler

-In early January 1933, Chancellor Kurt von Schleicher had developed plans for an expanded coalition government, to include not only Hugenberg, but also dissident Nazi Gregor Strasser and Centre Party politician Adam Stegerwald.
+In early January 1933, Chancellor Kurt von Schleicher developed plans for an expanded coalition government, to include not only Hugenberg, but also dissident Nazi Gregor Strasser and Centre Party politician Adam Stegerwald.
 Although Hugenberg had designs on a return to government, his hatred of trade union activity meant that he had no intention of working with Stegerwald, the head of the Catholic Trade Union movement.
 When Schleicher refused to exclude Stegerwald from his plans, Hugenberg broke off negotiations.